TSandfeld/02805_imdb.github.io/Website.md

 ### Betweenness and eigenvector centrality - top 10
 **Betweenness**

-Betweeness centrality score of a node represents how many times a node acted as a bridge between two other node in a shortest path[^betw].
+Betweeness centrality score of a node represents how many times a node acted as a bridge between two other nodes in a shortest path[^betw].
 For our network this means that a high scoring node, like the Transformers movie, has a lot of actors whom are also in many other films.
-So this tells us that the movies on the list belows either has some very famous/very productive actors or simply a lot of actors in the form of small roles and extras.
+So this tells us that the movies on the list below either has some very famous/very productive actors or simply a lot of actors in the form of small roles and extras.

 ![btc](./images/btc_top10.png)